MicrosoftDocs/entra-docs/docs/identity-platform/reference-microsoft-graph-app-manifest.md

 ## Next steps

-For more info on the relationship between an app's application and service principal object(s), see [Application and service principal objects in Microsoft Entra ID](/entra/identity-platform/app-objects-and-service-principals).
+For more info on the relationship between an app's application and service principal objects, see [Application and service principal objects in Microsoft Entra ID](/entra/identity-platform/app-objects-and-service-principals).

 See the [Microsoft identity platform developer glossary](/entra/identity-platform/developer-glossary) for definitions of some core Microsoft identity platform developer concepts.